January 06, 2010 | By Bill Gates

 Teaming with Bill Clinton on Capitol Hill

-On March 10, Bill was in Washington, DC, where Melinda French Gates received the Global Trailblazer Award from Vital Voices for her leadership in development.
-Bill also testified before the U.S. Senate Foreign Relations Committee.
+On March 10, I was in Washington, DC, where Melinda received the Global Trailblazer Award from Vital Voices for her leadership in development.
+I also testified before the U.S. Senate Foreign Relations Committee.